 Never depend solely on the blower to eliminate dangerous fumes.
 Before starting the engine, always open the motor box to check if fumes are present.
 Switch on the blower fan a minimum of four minutes before starting the engine.
+The blower will also automatically run for four minutes when the Ignition Key is turned from the "Off" position to the "On" position.

-NOTICE: The Blower Switch is located on the lower left corner of the main Vision display.
+NOTICE: The Blower Switch is located on the lower section of the outboard Vision display.
 See your Vision Screen Owner's Manual for more information to access the correct screen.
 If the blower fails to operate, contact your Supra dealer.